liebannam/pipes/README.txt

 		node)
 	(4) You can run a notebook on your own machine just by starting one up: ipython noteboook
-	(5) You can also run one remotely on Orinoco, which is really nice if you are having trouble compiling the code on your own machine (or dont' want to run a big simulation there).
+	(5) You can also run one remotely, which is really nice if you are having trouble compiling the code on a different machine (or dont' want to run a big simulation there).
 To do this, you start one ssh pipe as follows:

-		ssh -N -f -L localhost:8889:localhost:8889 lieba@orinoco.dhcp.lbl.gov
+		ssh -N -f -L localhost:8889:localhost:8889  yourname@remote_server.org

 	Then you start a new terminal, and ssh in normally:

-		ssh lieba@orinoco.dhcp.lbl.gov
+		ssh yourname@remote_server

-And once you're logged in to Orinoco, you start up a notebook with no browser, which instead points to the pipe you already made:
+And once you're logged in to your remote server, you start up a notebook with no browser, which instead points to the pipe you already made:

 	ipython notebook --no-browser --port=8889